The Craziest Met Gala Moments You Didn’t See

 The Met Gala is officially over but the blessings keep on coming.

-After watching some of our faves shut down the red carpet with Catholic-inspired, avant-garde fashion the A-listers went inside to party the night away.
+After watching some of our faves shut down the red carpet with Catholic-inspired, avant-garde fashion, the A-listers went inside to party the night away.
 Normally, we wouldn’t be privy to what happens behind closed doors at such a swanky event but that was before God gave us social media and a bunch of celebrities who don’t mind sharing their 2018 Met Gala experience with some thirsty fans.

 If you thought the fashion was crazy, wait until you see what happened behind the scenes.